Innovation in Fashion: Emma Vollrath, Founder of Emma Lou The Label

 When you enter like the realm of entrepreneurs, there’s a lot of competition, but you don’t have to look at it that way.
 Someone else could do exactly what I do, copy exactly the product I have, but it won’t be done authentically.
 I’ve seen businesses or companies trying to replicate a product and yet never managing to develop the product all the way as the original product did.
 Competition is scary, but no one can do what you do, and people sense when something isn’t authentic.
 You’re the only person that was gifted with whatever it is you’re trying to sell.

-If you could speak to your younger self from before you started the business, what would you say?
+What would you say to your younger self from before you started the business?

 It’s okay to change.
 It’s okay to not end with the same business you started with.
 If it’s best for you and your business to change, don’t be afraid to pivot, people will respond well.
 If you ever have a really crazy idea, just go for it.